 - Use short, simple words and sentences for a readable style.

 - Prefer the active voice to the passive voice so it is clear who is doing what.

 - Remove words and details that add little value.

 - Follow established style conventions for grammar and punctuation.

-Follow the definition of plain English
+Follow the definition of plain language

-Plain English is a set of writing principles for professionals.
+Plain language is a set of writing principles for professionals.
 A communication is in plain language if its wording, structure and design are so clear that the intended readers can easily find what they need, understand what they find and use that information.

 Enjoy the benefits